Jon Wiener: Wiener vs. the FBI

 The FBI released heavily blacked out, or redacted, pages of the Lennon FBI file, including this one, initially in response to Jon Wiener's Freedom of Information request.

 Wiener received this less-heavily blacked out copy of the same file page after more than a decade of litigation by the ACLU of Southern California.

 In 1981, while conducting research for a book about John Lennon, Wiener learned of the FBI surveillance, and that there were either 281 or 400 pages of files on the ex-Beatle.
 Wiener requested the release of the FBI's files on Lennon by citing the Freedom of Information Act.
 The FBI refused to release two-thirds or 199 pages of the files on the grounds that they contained "national security" information.
 The pages that were released were heavily blacked out with magic marker, or redacted.

-In 1983, Wiener sued the FBI under the Freedom of Information Act with assistance from the ACLU of Southern California, including attorneys Dan Marmalefsky of Morrison & Foerster and Mark Rosenbaum of the ACLU.
+In 1983, Wiener sued the FBI under the Freedom of Information Act with assistance from the ACLU of Southern California, in a case known as Wiener v FBI.
 In response, the FBI turned over some documents, but withheld others claiming they contained "national security information provided by a foreign government under an explicit promise of confidentiality" and added that releasing the documents could lead to "military retaliation against the United States."